Fort Shelby (Michigan)

-The American commander William Hull surrendered the fort in 1812, but it was reclaimed by the US in 1813.
-The Americans renamed it Fort Shelby in 1813, but references to "Fort Detroit" relating to the War of 1812 are to this fort.
-The earlier Fort Detroit, built by the French, had been abandoned by the British in 1779 in favor of Fort Lernoult.
-Fort Shelby was given to the city of Detroit in 1826 and dismantled in 1827.
+The then American commander William Hull of the United States Army, surrendered the fort in 1812, shortly after War was declared in June 1812 by the United States Congress and approved by the President, James Madison.
+But it was reclaimed by the U.S. military forces the following year in 1813.
+The Americans renamed it Fort Shelby then in 1813, but occasional references to "Fort Detroit" relating to the War of 1812 period of 1812-1815, are to this fort.